 Pantanal is a natural wonder that can be found in Civilization 6.
 It is a unique ecosystem located in Brazil that provides significant bonuses to any civilization that has the privilege of settling near it.

-- The food bonus can be used to increase population and help cities grow faster, while the culture bonus can be used to unlock powerful policy cards and advance through the civics tree.
+1. Focus on food and culture: Utilize the food bonus to boost population growth and the culture bonus to unlock powerful policy cards and advance through the civics tree.

-- It is also important to ensure that the wonder tiles are properly developed with districts and improvements that can take advantage of the adjacency bonuses.
+2. Develop wonder tiles: Ensure that the tiles near Pantanal are properly developed with districts and improvements that can take advantage of the adjacency bonuses.

 Pantanal is a valuable natural wonder in Civ 6 that provides significant bonuses to food and culture.
 Players should focus on developing the wonder tiles and using its bonuses to support their victory conditions.
 With the proper strategy, the Pantanal can be a powerful asset for any civilization.